• Skip to primary navigation

 A vertical close up image of the fall meat and cheese board.
 There is a wheel of camembert cut into wedges in the middle, and surrounding it are crab apples, pomegranate seeds, aged gouda, a jar of honey and other charcuterie items on the board

-Learn how to build this crowd-pleasing Fall Meat and Cheese Board Step-by-Step!
-This epic fall-themed charcuterie and cheese board is super handy for get-togethers and the best excuse to enjoy comforting flavors and autumn produce.
+Learn how to build this crowd-pleasing festive Fall Meat and Cheese Board step-by-step at home!
+This epic autumn-themed charcuterie and cheese board is easy to assemble in 30 minutes, super handy for group get-togethers, and the best excuse to enjoy the comforting flavors of fall, plus autumn produce, like apples and pomegranate seeds.

 Prevent your screen from going dark